-In the Settings page, you can enable the feature of Page Number on Footer.
-This feature proves useful when your content is very long.
-The plugin allows you to customize PDFs’ headers and footers as well.
+On the Settings page, you can enable the feature “Show page number on footer” which proves useful when your content is very long.
+The plugin permits you to customize PDF headers and footers as well.
 You can display your company names or a copyright notice there.

-Any type of image files including JPEG, PNG, and GIF in the PDF will be shown in the exported PDF file.
+Any image file formats in the content such as JPEG, PNG, and GIF in the PDF will be shown in the exported PDF file.
 Also useful is that links of other MP3, MP4, and PDF files embedded in your blog posts are displayed and work well on the PDF file.

 In case you’re using multiple fonts in your content, the exported PDF will use our plugin’s default one which makes all your PDF content look more consistent.

 It’s possible to combine many pages and posts to export at a time.
-For example, you can group relevant blog posts and create a guideline with many chapters.
+For example, you can group relevant blog posts and create a guideline with many sections and chapters.

 Apart from converting WordPress pages and posts into PDF files, Watermark WordPress Files offers two other important features, namely Watermarking WordPress files and Embedding PDFs into WordPress content.
-You can add some text to your photos to protect them or can embed and view PDF files in WordPress posts.
+It grants you permission to add some text to your photos to protect them or can embed and view PDF files in WordPress posts.